AHRI Update

 AHRI invites public comments on the technical content of the following draft AHRI standard.
 Based upon comments received, the Commercial Unitary Standards Technical Committee (STC) will decide whether to make changes.
 A copy of the draft and list of revisions are available at the link below.

-Document Designation/Title: AHRI Standard 1340-202x I-P, Performance Rating of Commercial and Industrial Unitary Air Conditioning and Heat Pump Equipment
+Document Designation/Title: AHRI Standard 260-202x (I-P), Sound Rating of Ducted Air Moving and Conditioning Equipment

 Please see more information regarding these documents here.
 Contact: Jerry Yeh.